 It all started with an earthquake

-Under the mandatory offer law, insurance companies are required to offer earthquake insurance whenever they sell a homeowners policy.
-Fearing that they wouldn't have enough money to pay damage claims to homeowners if another Northridge-like quake hit, many insurance companies vastly limited the number of homeowners policies they wrote.
+Since the 1980s, California law has mandated that insurance companies selling homeowners insurance also offer earthquake insurance.
+Fearing they wouldn't have enough money to pay damage claims to homeowners if another Northridge-like quake hit, many insurance companies greatly limited the number of homeowners policies they wrote.

 By January of 1995, companies representing 93 percent of the California homeowners insurance market had either restricted or stopped writing homeowners policies altogether, sending the California housing market into a tailspin.